RonakSiddhpura/QuickQuote/README.md

 ### 🛠️ Challenges

 - **Favorites Bug**: A bug where new favorites didn’t display after clearing the list was fixed using proper state management and empty-state checks.
-- **API Rate Limits**: The Quotable API imposes a rate limit.
+- **API Rate Limits**: The Zenquotes API imposes a rate limit.
 If quotes are fetched too frequently, a user-friendly error alert is displayed when the API call fails.

 ---